SHYCaT-cs71/shycat/sprint2.md

 ## Tests Added
-* All back end tests are new for this sprint, though many are not technically "unit" tests.
+* All back end tests are new for this sprint.
     * entities.EventJsonMappingTest (3 tests)
     * repositories.EventRepositoryTest (4 tests)
     * rest.EventControllerIntegrationTest (1 test)